 Encourage customers to give feedback and act on it

-Bonobos offer their subscribers to take a 10-minute survey to improve the service.
+Bonobos give subscribers a 10-minute survey to improve the service.

 Marketers can measure loyalty by looking at customer behavior.
 Repeat customers make more purchases, stay customers for a long time, and make referrals.
 All of these things can be easily measured.
 So, here are the metrics for determining loyalty.

 - Churn rate.
-It is all about customers who cancel or go.
+This is all about customers who cancel or disengage.
 Marketers determine this metric by calculating the percentage of customers lost based on the number of customers at the start within a specific timeline.
 To get the user churn rate, divide the number of customers churned by the number of customers at the beginning.
 The percentage can help marketers understand the number of customers lost monthly or quarterly.
-Another more important churn metric is revenue churn.
-It helps businesses determine churn in terms of lost revenue as customers cancel.
+Another more critical churn metric is revenue churn.
+It allows businesses determine churn in terms of lost revenue as customers cancel.
 Revenue churn presents a more accurate picture of how business is going.

 Below is an email from Starbucks offering a reward (food or drink) to a customer after they collected 125 stars from their interactions with the brand.